History of Anglo-Saxon England: Ascendency of Wessex and the Vikings (9th century)

-From 874 to 879, the western half of Mercia was ruled by Ceowulf II, who was succeeded by Æthelred as Lord of the Mercians.
-In the late 870s King Alfred gained the submission of the Mercians under their ruler Æthelred, who in other circumstances might have been styled a king but under the Alfredian regime was regarded as the 'ealdorman' of his people.
+From 874 to 879, the western half of Mercia was ruled by Ceowulf II, who was succeeded by Æthelred.
+In the late 870s King Alfred gained the submission of the Mercians under their ruler Æthelred.
+Before the year 910, Æthelred ruled as "King of the Northumbrians".
+In 911 the medieval historian Æthelweard recorded the death of Æthelred as "Lord of the Mercians".
+The implication is that Æthelred had lost his kingdom when large parts of Northumbria were given up to raiding Vikings in 910.
+He then ruled Mercia as an Ealdorman.

 Anglo-Saxon-Viking coin weight.
 Material is lead and weighs approx 36 g.
 Embedded with a sceat dating to 720–750 AD and minted in Kent.
 It is edged with a dotted triangle pattern.
 Origin is the northern Danelaw region, and it dates from the late 8th to 9th century.

 The wealth of the monasteries and the success of Anglo-Saxon society attracted the attention of people from mainland Europe, mostly Danes and Norwegians.
 Because of the plundering raids that followed, the raiders attracted the name Viking – from the Old Norse víkingr meaning an expedition – which soon became used for the raiding activity or piracy reported in western Europe.
 In 793, Lindisfarne was raided, and while this was not the first raid of its type, it was the most prominent.
 In 794, Jarrow, the monastery where Bede wrote, was attacked; in 795, Iona was attacked; and in 804, the nunnery at Lyminge in Kent was granted refuge inside the walls of Canterbury.
 Sometime around 800, a reeve from Portland in Wessex was killed when he mistook some raiders for ordinary traders.
 The Viking raids virtually stopped for around 40 years; but in about 835, it started becoming more regular.